qemu/qemu/docs/devel/qapi-code-gen.rst

   # @feature: Description text

-A tagged section begins with a paragraph that starts with one of the following words: "Note:"/"Notes:", "Since:", "Example:"/"Examples:", "Returns:", "Errors:", "TODO:".
+A tagged section begins with a paragraph that starts with one of the following words: "Since:", "Example:"/"Examples:", "Returns:", "Errors:", "TODO:".
 It ends with the start of a new section.

 The second and subsequent lines of tagged sections must be indented like this::

- # Note: Ut enim ad minim veniam, quis nostrud exercitation ullamco
+ # TODO: Ut enim ad minim veniam, quis nostrud exercitation ullamco
  #     laboris nisi ut aliquip ex ea commodo consequat.
  #
  #     Duis aute irure dolor in reprehenderit in voluptate velit esse